varshazagade/PowerBi_Dashboard_Project/README.md

 # Student Result Analysis

-This project focuses on analyzing student performance data using Python libraries like pandas ,matplotlib & seaborn, providing insights into student scores, identifying trends, and uncovering possible factors affecting results.
+This project focuses on analyzing student performance data using Python libraries like pandas ,matplotlib & seaborn.Providing key insights that can help understand how various factor impact acedemic performance..
 The project utilizes various data analysis and visualization libraries to generate meaningful insights.

 ## Project Overview